-Consonant with Loyola's emphasis on high quality teacher preparation, elementary education majors and students who choose a secondary education or special education minor are required to maintain a 2.500 overall average in order to remain in good standing and be eligible for Phase II of the Internship or the Practicum in Special Education.
-In addition, students must complete all required education coursework, including field experience prior to beginning the second phase of the internship.
-During the spring of their senior year, elementary education majors who are not eligible for Phase II of the Internship register for Instruction for Reading: Methods, Materials, and Resources (ED 442); two education courses in consultation with their adviser; and two general electives (Non-Certification Option, 15 credits).
+Consonant with Loyola's emphasis on high quality teacher preparation, elementary education majors and students who choose a secondary education or special education minor are required to:

+- Maintain a 2.500 overall average in order to remain in good standing and be eligible for Phase II of the Internship or the Practicum in Special Education; - Complete all required education coursework, including field experience; and - Achieve a score that meets or exceeds the Maryland cutoff on the Reading, Writing, and Mathematics portions of the PRAXISI examination prior to beginning the second phase of the internship.

+During the spring of their senior year, elementary education majors who are not eligible for Phase II of the Internship register for the 15-credit, Non-Certification Option, as follows:

+RS 481 Differentiating Curriculum and Instruction for Diverse Learners Two Departmental Electives (in consultation with the adviser)

+Two Electives

+Students who complete this option do not complete the Maryland approved program and cannot be recommended for certification.

-Qualifying students completing either a Major in Elementary Education or a Minor in Secondary Education may have the opportunity to complete their internship in a Professional Development School.
+Qualifying students completing either a Major in Elementary Education or a Minor in Secondary Education complete their internships in a Professional Development School.
 The Professional Development School is a collaborative effort between the local schools and the Education Department of Loyola College.
 This yearlong intensive internship experience integrates theory and practice.